- Exercise for Successful Aging Slideshow

 The good news here is that muscle patterning improves within days of starting a weight-lifting program, even without any increase in muscle mass.
-This explains the 113% increase in strength experienced by the residents of the nursing home in Boston I just mentioned.
-In a different study that specifically investigated this phenomenon, 67- to 81-year-old men lifted weights for six weeks while hooked up to electrodes that measure nerve and muscle patterning (an electromyogram machine).
+This explains the 113% increase in strength experienced by the residents of the nursing home in Boston in the previous study.
+In a different study that specifically investigated this phenomenon, 67- to 81-year-old men lifted weights for six weeks while hooked up to electrodes that measured their nerve and muscle patterning (an electromyogram machine).
 The results showed that the men experienced a 25% increase in the patterning of the muscle along with a 35% increase in strength, all without significant increases in size.

 What happens to endurance as we age?

 Endurance decreases as we age.
-In one study of more than 3,000 70-79-year-old men and women, researchers investigated the relationship between the speed at which these subjects walked ¼ of a mile and their risk of premature mortality, cardiovascular disease, and mobility limitation.
+In one extensive study of more than 3,000 70-79-year-old men and women, researchers investigated the relationship between the speed at which these subjects walked ¼ of a mile and their risk of premature mortality, cardiovascular disease, and mobility limitation.
 The results showed that those with the slowest walk times (>6 minutes) had a higher risk of death, cardiovascular disease, and mobility limitation than those who walked the distance in less than four and a half minutes.
 In fact, every additional minute of walking time was associated with higher and higher degrees of risk; approximately 13% of the participants could not even complete the distance due to fatigue or symptoms (breathlessness, cramping, etc.).